 Unlike state criminal charges, federal criminal charges are crimes committed in direct violation of United States federal law.
-If you have recently been arrested for or charged with a federal offense, or if a federal investigator has contacted you or a family member, it is imperative that you retain the representation of our Philadelphia criminal defense attorneys.
-We can offer you the sound legal counsel and effective representation that you require at this time.
+If you have recently been arrested for a federal offense or if a federal investigator has contacted you, it is imperative that you retain the representation of our Philadelphia criminal defense attorneys.

 What is a “Federal” Offense?

 Criminal cases are typically charged at the state level.
-For example, if someone was arrested for robbery in Philadelphia, he or she would most likely be prosecuted under 18 Pa.
+For example, if someone were arrested for robbery in Philadelphia, they would most likely be prosecuted under 18 Pa.
 Cons.
 Stat. § 3701, which is Pennsylvania’s robbery statute.
-If the same defendant was found guilty, he or she would face Pennsylvania-specific penalties for robbery.
-For instance, the Pennsylvania penalties for a second degree felony include a fine of up to $25,000, and a prison sentence of up to 10 years.
+If the same defendant were found guilty, they would face Pennsylvania-specific penalties for robbery.
+For instance, the Pennsylvania penalties for a second-degree felony include a fine of up to $25,000 and a prison sentence of up to 10 years.

-Though most criminal prosecutions involve alleged violations of state laws, there are also cases that focus on alleged violations of federal laws.
-To continue with the example above, robbery – though typically a state crime – could be charged as a federal crime if the defendant allegedly robbed a bank, due to the fact that banks are regulated by federal agencies.
+Though most criminal prosecutions involve alleged violations of state laws, some cases focus on alleged violations of federal laws.
+To continue with the example above, robbery – though typically a state crime – could be charged as a federal crime if the defendant allegedly robbed a bank because banks are regulated by federal agencies.

 There are also some other critical differences between state and federal charges.
 For example:

 - Federal courts handle fewer cases, which means prosecutors have more time and energy to devote to each investigation.

 - Federal courts follow different rules and procedures for introducing evidence.

 - Federal investigations often involve sustained long-term collaboration between multiple government agencies, such as the FBI (Federal Bureau of Investigation) and DEA (Drug Enforcement Administration).